spkcspider/spkcspider/README.md

 * prefer_get=true: retrieve token as GET parameter
 , token=xy: token as GET parameter, if invalid refresh token
 * raw=true: optimize output for machines
-* no_protection=true: fail if protections are required
+* protection=false: fail if protections are required
+* protection=xy&protection=yx...: protections to use

 verified_by urls should return hashname:hash_hexdigest